Sideloading-Research/telegram_sideload/README.md

 For instructions on advanced local setups, such as using a local mindfile or a local AI provider, see the [local run guide](docs/local_run.md).

+### Admin Commands

+For details on available admin commands for development and testing, see the [admin commands guide](docs/admin_commands.md).

 ## 6. Add the bot to your group